nais/doc/persistence/responsibilities.md

 * For cloud storage, the NAIS team maintains some tooling (like provisioning for GCP buckets), while other tools/interfaces are operated by the cloud vendor

 ### Data contents, operations and compliance with data policies
 At the end of the day, the team is responsible for its own data.
-This includes compliance with data policies (e.g. GDPR or archiving), ensuring disaster recovery (aided by tooling and iterfaces supplied by the platform) and daily operations.
+This includes compliance with data policies (e.g. GDPR or archiving), ensuring disaster recovery (aided by tooling and interfaces supplied by the platform) and daily operations.